Learning and Teaching Survey

 Why doesn't each student get an invitation to participate every year?
 We generate a random sample of IDs in order to ensure the validity of the survey.
 Only students who receive a notification and a unique link are able to participate.

 If a student didn't receive a link for the student Learning and Teaching Survey this year, they may have an opportunity to participate another year as the University carries out the survey every year.

-Prizes: There are three iPad Air 256GB with smart keyboards and 15 powerbanks to be won!
-Prizes will be drawn after the survey closes, and students will be notified via their University email and on the University Facebook page.
+Prizes: There are great prizes to be won.
+In past years these included iPad Air 256GBs with smart keyboards and powerbanks.
+Prizes will be confirmed in September and drawn after the survey closes.
+Students will be notified via their University email and on the University Facebook page.

 Please note that Survey email invites will have the ‘from’ address: email@example.com